Anaphylactic shock in the skies: Docs react quickly to save Bucks County woman

 But after Saturday's scare, her visit to the clinic now has a dual purpose.

-On Wednesday, she will present a plaque to Dr. Kiehl, a small token of her appreciation for saving her life.
-Another plaque will be delivered to the Duke doctor.
+On Wednesday, she will present a plaque to Kiehl, a small token of her appreciation for saving her life.
+Another plaque will be delivered to the Cameron.

 It was the kettle chips she purchased at the airport shop and ate just before her flight that triggered her allergic reaction.
 They were cooked in peanut oil.
-But that information wasn't on the label.
+But that information wasn't on the label, Spencer said.

 They almost killed her.